-At the end of the day though, the Surface Pro 3 is more or less a bump from the Pro 2.
+At the end of the day though, the Surface Pro is more or less a bump from the previous Pro models.
 The increased screen size is definitely an important change and alongside its other tweaks, like the revamped Type Cover and kickstand, longer battery life and fair price, the Surface Pro 3 is in my opinion a more interesting device than the previous Surfaces were.

 It’s not necessarily meant for tablet use, although you can use it like that if you want to and it’s going to offer a more pleasant experience than the 13 inch 2-in-1 laptops do, since it is smaller and lighter.
 But the tablet experience is still hindered by the lack of proper apps, so if you look at it as a slate, the Surface Pro will not sound that great.